QUESTION: Do I Need a Lawyer?

 I may not need a lawyer and be able to handle my own legal matter if:

-- My legal matter is fairly routine and simple.
+- My legal issue is relatively routine and straightforward.

 - I understand my case well enough to be able to explain it to a judge, if necessary.

-- I do not get nervous speaking in public, if necessary (or in front of a judge).
+- I’m not nervous speaking in public, if necessary (or in front of a judge).